blue-santa/arctic-miner-UAF/README.md

 Past students have found employment with agencies such as SpaceX.

 Another interesting fact is that the state of Alaska itself is growing in potential for commercial space exploration and development.
 There is a budding space program at the base of the Kenai pennisula.
+Alaska is renowned for its connection to the oil and gas industries.
+Launching satelites and other payloads from Alaska may have advantages over other locations due to its proximity to these natural resources.

 The Break The Ice challenge has opportunities to connect students with career openings that span the gas and mining industry on both a terrestrial and extra-terrestrial level.

 ### Rules